When it comes to our dogs’ health, we must always take steps to make sure they are free from serious diseases. One of these is canine parvovirus.

 Another test our vets can use is the PCR test.
 Here, a sample of blood, feces, or saliva will be taken.
 In just a few hours, even a small amount of viral DNA will be amplified, allowing our vets to confirm the infection.
 The downside of this method is its high cost.

-Unfortunately, there’s still no definite cure for parvovirus.
+Unfortunately, there’s still no definite cure for parvovirus in dogs.
 However, our vets can provide supportive treatments to assist your dog’s recovery while managing symptoms until its body can fight off the virus.

 Immediate Treatments